UX and UI Design for Social Media Management Platform Search Bot Feature

-Five-member project team: Machine Learning Software Architect, Front-end Developer, Machine Learning Analyst, Product Owner and UX Designer (me).
+I was part of a five-member project team: Machine Learning Software Architect, Front-end Developer, Machine Learning Analyst, Product Owner, and UX Designer (me).
 We were all part of a remote 25-member Agile product team.

 Challenge

 SocialPatrol is an enterprise web app developed by ICUC to manage their clients’ social media channels.
-SocialPatrol clients needed a way to monitor their social media feeds for extraordinary once in a blue moon events.
-We needed to reduce the risk of missing positive or negative exceptional posts, and help content specialists responded faster and more accurately to such posts.
+SocialPatrol clients needed a way to monitor their social media feeds for extraordinary once-in-a-blue-moon events.
+ICUC needed to reduce the risk of missing positive or negative exceptional posts and help content specialists respond faster and more accurately to such posts.

-For users responsible for managing clients social media content, this feature would act as a safety net making sure no posts about unprecedented events are missed and would improve response time.
+For users responsible for managing clients' social media content, this feature would act as a safety net, ensuring that posts about unprecedented events are not missed and improving response time.

-For clients, this feature would save brands from the fallout of controversial and damaging posts as well as identify opportunities to build brand engagement with positive posts.
+For clients, this feature would save brands from the fallout of controversial and damaging posts and identify opportunities to build brand engagement with positive posts.

-For ICUC, the search bot feature would reduce labour costs and ensure that they meet contractual requirements.
+For ICUC, the search bot feature would reduce labour costs and ensure they meet contractual requirements

 The search bot had two parts: creating a search and responding to content found by the search.
-Machine Learning Analysts and Brand Managers would set up searches.
-Content specialists would action to content retrieved by the search.
+Machine Learning Analysts and Brand Managers set up searches, and content specialists responded to content retrieved by the search.

 Discovery

 The key to any successful project is understanding the problem.
-The team need to understand; why we needed this feature and what it needed to do.
+The team needs to understand why we needed this feature and what it needed to do.

 Planning and Design

-Throughout the project, I regularly collaborated with my team using wireframes and prototypes.
-I used feedback from users, and the project team to refine the design.
+I regularly collaborated with my team throughout the project using wireframes and prototypes.
+I refined the design using feedback from users and the project team.

 User Stories and Task Flows